Skip to main content

 It's time to update our nation's civil rights laws to protect LGBTQ+ people.

-The Civil Rights Act of 1964, which protects people from discrimination on the basis of race, color, religion, sex, and national origin, was a hard-fought win that we must vigorously defend.
+The Civil Rights Act of 1964(link is external), which protects people from discrimination on the basis of race, color, religion, sex, and national origin, was a hard-fought win that we must vigorously defend.
 But clear federal protections for sexual orientation and gender identity are still largely absent.

 It’s not just about jobs — it’s about basic security and dignity.